 - If you are allergic to oestrogens or any of the other ingredients listed on the packet.

-Growth of the womb lining outside your womb, or a history of excessive growth of the womb lining;
+- Growth of the womb lining outside your womb, or a history of excessive growth of the lining of the womb;

 - Fibroids inside your womb;

 - Increased risk of developing blood clots;